 Have you wondered what other tools may be useful in determining the quality of your results?
 In addition to the convergence tools, you can also use contour results to help ensure quality results.
 Normally, contour results in the Mechanical application are displayed as averaged results.
 Each element calculates a unique, elemental nodal stress which is typically different than the other elements connected to that node.
 Averaged contours will average elemental nodal results across element and geometric discontinuities but will never average results across bodies.
 Some results can also display as unaveraged contours.

-Change the Averaging on Contour Results by Settling the Display Option Field
+How to Change the Averaging on Contour Results (by Settling the Display Option Field)

 You can change the averaging on contour results by setting the Display Option field, shown in the figure below, to one of the following: